cloudrack-dot-ca/app/README.md

 - SSH terminal connections are handled through a secure WebSocket bridge
 - Cloud firewall rules are synchronized with Digital Ocean's firewall service
 - The billing system automatically calculates and deducts costs every hour

+### Mock Mode Configuration

+The application supports a mock mode for development and testing without needing to make actual API calls to Digital Ocean.

+#### Mock Firewalls

+By setting `FORCE_MOCK_FIREWALLS=true` in your Replit Secrets:

+- All firewall operations will use in-memory mock data instead of making API calls
+- The UI will function normally, but no actual firewalls will be created/modified at Digital Ocean
+- This is useful for UI development or demo instances

+#### Mock Digital Ocean API

+If no `DIGITAL_OCEAN_API_KEY` is provided:

+- The application automatically switches to mock mode for all Digital Ocean operations
+- Predefined mock data for regions, sizes, and applications will be used
+- Server creation will still work but will use simulated data

+#### Pricing Markup Configuration

+By default, the system applies a 0.5% markup over Digital Ocean's base pricing.
+Administrators can adjust this markup percentage in the Admin Panel under the "Settings" tab.

+#### Development vs. Production Mode

+It's important to use the correct mode based on your needs:
+- For development: Use mock mode with `FORCE_MOCK_FIREWALLS=true`
+- For production: Provide valid API keys and disable mock modes

 ## Troubleshooting